M66B/FairEmail/app/src/main/assets/SETUP-eu-rES.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Hautatu hornitzaile bat zerrendatik, idatzi erabiltzaile-izena, gehienetan zure e-mail helbidea dena eta sartu zure pasahitza.
 Sakatu *Egiaztatu* FairEmail e-mail zerbitzarira konektatu dadin eta sistemako karpeten zerrenda jaso dezan.
 Sistemako karpeten hautaketa egin eta gero kontua gehitu dezakezu *Gorde* sakatuz.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Sartu domeinuaren izena, adibidez *gmail.com* eta sakatu *Jaso ezarpenak*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Honi buruz gehiago jakiteko begiratu [hemen](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Ezarri identitatea - e-maila bidaltzeko